-This energy assessment has been prepared by chapmanbdsp on behalf of GPE (St Thomas Street) Limited ('The Applicant') to support the application for New City Court, the Proposed Development at 4-26 St Thomas Street, London, SE1 9RS ('The Site').
+This Energy Statement is to supersede the original document issued for planning in April 2021.
+This report has been prepared by chapmanbdsp on behalf of GPE (St Thomas Street) Limited ('The Applicant') to support the planning application addendum for New City Court, the Proposed Development at 4-26 St Thomas Street, London, SE1 9RS ('The Site').